ccharon/gentoo/secureboot.md

-# (Work in Progress) Adding Secureboot to a System that boots via Efistub
+# Adding Secureboot to a System that boots via Efistub

 https://nwildner.com/posts/2020-07-04-secure-your-boot-process/